StorjOld/MetaDisk/README.md

   which allows one to synchronize data from and to the blockchain.

 - [web-core](https://github.com/Storj/web-core) is the backend server that powers BitCumulus.
-It provides a json API web service, and the daemons to synchronize files to the cloud hosting services and to the blockchain.
+It provides a JSON API web service, and the daemons to synchronize files to the cloud hosting services and to the blockchain.

 BitCumulus, this project, provides a web interface to web-core, allowing you to